jamesjingqili/FeedbackStackelbergGames.jl/README.md

 # Primal-Dual Interior Point Method For Constrained Nonlinear Feedback Stackelberg Games

 A Julia implementation of this work: https://arxiv.org/pdf/2401.15745.pdf.
+All the source codes for the experiments in the above paper are included in this repo.

 ## Key features:
 We are able to handle